elisemercury/Duplicate-Image-Finder/docs/faq.rst

    Classic algorithm visualized

-When difPy receives a **"large" dataset** (> 5k images), the Chunking algorithm is used which **splits images into smaller groups** and processes these chunk-by-chunk leveraging `Python generators`_.
-This leads to a significant reduction in memory overhead, as less data is loaded into memory once at a time, as compared to the full list of all potential image comparison combinations.
+When difPy receives a **"large" dataset** (> 5k images), a different algorithm is used which **splits images into smaller groups** and processes these chunk-by-chunk leveraging `Python generators`_.
+This leads to a significant reduction in memory overhead, as less data is loaded into memory once at a time.
 Furthermore, images are compared leveraging vectorization which also allows for faster comparison times on larger datasets.

 .. _Python generators: https://docs.python.org/3/reference/expressions.html#yield-expressions